Eyepop01/CAS_Ecommerce/README.md

-A simple E commerce website done by Collins Ozigbo, Amin and Samuel
+A simple E commerce website done by Collins Ozigbo, Ameen and Samuel